This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 The backend components of the gaming architecture include:

 - Game state, persisted in the system of record and typically stored in the game database.

 - Analytics stack that stores and queries analytics and gameplay events.

 These components can be hosted on a variety of environments: on-premises, private or public cloud, or even a fully managed solution.
 As long as the system meets your latency requirements for communication between the components and end users, any of these can work.

-The frontend provides interfaces that Internet clients can interact with, either directly or through a load balancer.
+The frontend provides interfaces that clients can interact with, either directly or through a load-balancing layer.